-17 вотн Communities COMMUNITY IMPACT OF AUSTERITY Simon Lewis 3 4 12 RISK - Austerity measures will impact on services to the community.
-Paul Fitzgerald KEY EFFECTS - This may manifest in a number of ways including (but not limited to): direct impact on household income e.g. through cap / reduction in benefits - leading to increased debt and subsequent issues Lack of income where households are subject to DWP sanctions - leading to crisis and requirement for food banks Reduced ability to pay council tax, housing rent (Council or private) and utility bills, leading to potential evictions, homelessness and health issues - reduction in level of support that can be delivered by the district councils directly, or through grant-funded providers e.g. reduced ability to support One Team measures through rent changes to HRA - leading to reduced support for deprived communities - Reduced ability to support Under 21s where they are unable to claim HB and need support with potential of increased homelessness and sofa surfing and associated risks (e.g. CSE) impact of service reductions by other local authorities such as County Council (e.g. P4A and P2I cuts leading to increased homelessness) Increasing aging population with unmet Health and Social Care needs struggling to live comfortably
+17 BOTH Communities COMMUNITY IMPACT OF AUSTERITY Simon 3 4 12 RISK - Austerity measures will impact on services to the community.
+Lewis Paul Carter KEY EFFECTS - This may manifest in a number of ways including (but not limited to): direct impact on household income e.g. through cap / reduction in benefits - leading to increased debt and subsequent issues • Lack of income where households are subject to DWP sanctions - leading to crisis and requirement for food banks Reduced ability to pay council tax, housing rent (Council or private) and utility bills, leading to potential evictions, homelessness and health issues reduction in level of support that can be delivered by the district councils directly, or through grant-funded providers e.g. reduced ability to support One Team measures through rent changes to HRA - leading to reduced support for deprived communities Reduced ability to support Under 21s where they are unable to claim HB and need support with potential of increased homelessness and sofa surfing and associated risks (e.g. CSE) • impact of service reductions by other local authorities such as County Council (e.g. P4A and P2I cuts leading to increased homelessness) Increasing aging population with unmet Health and Social Care needs struggling to live comfortably 93 BOTH DATA PROTECTION Richard 4 4 16 Sealy Risk - Failure to have adequate Data Protection Policies and procedures in place which are compliant with the new General Data Protection Regulation coming into force in May 2018.
+Key Effects Higher financial penalties imposed.
+Reputational damage.
+A lack of trust from the public regarding how we handle their personal data.